MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

    // eo.AddAdditionalEdgeOption("wdpPassword", "password");
    EdgeDriver e = new EdgeDriver(eo);

-For more info about launching WV2 UWP app with Remote Tools, see [Remote debugging UWP apps with Remote Tools for Microsoft Edge](./remote-debugging.md).
+For more information about launching a WebView2 UWP app with Remote Tools, see [Remote debugging UWP apps with Remote Tools for Microsoft Edge](./remote-debugging.md).

 Congratulations!
 You've successfully attached Microsoft Edge WebDriver to a running WebView2 app.